-It has been three years since I officially came out, not only as queer, but as accepting of my queerness.
+It has been three years since I officially came out.
 On February 14th of 2019, I reached the portion of an unfolding memoir of sorts, in which I wrote about my sexuality, and specifically, how it created a struggle between the fundamentalist Christianity I had grown up with, and feelings within myself that felt natural, that I knew were not only natural, but were good, and lovely.
-Looking back, I can see how, all along, this was the way it would be.
+Looking back, it seems things could have gone no other way.
 Even when I first wrote about my feelings in my journal at 13, dreadfully afraid that I would never want to marry a woman, I think a part of me knew that this burgeoning facet of my innermost being would one day call everything into question, because, as Paula Stone Williams says, “The call toward authenticity is sacred, it is holy, and it is for the greater good.”
 For better or worse, and perhaps, more than anything, as a coping mechanism, I think we pretend not to know when something has entered our life that will, without a doubt, change the course we had planned.
 As coping mechanisms go, though, it’s not bad, and I try to have grace for my past self, because that’s what I hope my future self will offer me.
 I’m getting distracted, though.

 Three years ago, I came out.
 Lots of people knew before that day, sure.
 In fact, I kept a list for a long while, the initial purpose of which was to somehow track down those who decided to gossip, perhaps so I could call them out on it.
 Of course, that sort of list didn’t account for the matter of being part of a fundamentalist Christian homeschool co-op in a particularly active homeschool community, and it also, unfortunately, didn’t account for the night I first told my parents, and my father decided to immediately call his own parents, something I didn’t learn about until at least a couple of years after the fact.
 Some of the most memorable personal coming-out moments were with my siblings.
 I told my older brother over text, and my older sister, walking on the shore of Lake Michigan.
 I wrote a letter to a family friend who felt like a sister, and on the advice of my parents, told her that, if she wanted to, she should feel free to share the news with her own parents.
 The following Sunday, her mother, who was also a dear friend to me, sat beside me at church, and cried, praying for me.
 Even then, I worried a little more about everyone else’s worries than about my own thing, the cause of their distress.
 Oh, I hope they don’t take this too hard, I would think.
 I really hope this doesn’t challenge their faith.
 I wasn’t very activist-minded back then.
 I didn’t think about the fact that, if your faith relies on believing that G-d destines some people to struggle with certain horrible, wretched sins, but never the elect, then, well, yeah, maybe you should look into that.
 On a kinder note, those meaning to be encouraging would say, “And such were some of you!” smiling, quoting some Scripture passage about how swindlers, revilers, drunkards, thieves, adulterers, idolaters, and oh, yeah, the logical group to include on this list, gay people, had apparently been Washed, Sanctified, and Justified (which sounds like the more expensive option at the car wash, if you ask me), and thus, the “such were some of you” part.
 Basically, people quoted this bit of Scripture to not-so-subtly compare me to thieves and drunkards, in the hopes of convincing me that praying the gay away was actually effective, if I had enough faith and wanted it enough.
 I hope enough time has passed that I can share this bit of news without anyone fainting: I never really wanted to be straight.
 I think, at some point, I wanted to want to be straight, but did I ever look at a straight guy, in cargo shorts and a sleeveless t-shirt, and pine for the same sense of style?
 Did I ever hear other guys talking disrespectfully about female friends of mine, and long to see the world the way they did, to easily objectify all the same people they objectified with laser-like focus?
 Did I ever hear a group of men talking, and wish I knew more about the transmission touchdown mountain biking trip they were so excited about?
 I’m not sure I ever did.
 There I go again, getting distracted.